 About Summer Scholars

-LSU University College’s Summer Scholars is an eight-week summer bridge program that
+LSU University College’s Summer Scholars is a seven-week summer bridge program that

-prepares selected under-represented minority students to make a successful transition
+prepares selected under-represented students to make a successful transition from

-to become adjusted to the academic, personal, and social challenges that may encounter
+to become adjusted to the academic, personal, and social challenges they may encounter

 at LSU.
 Students are provided with a structured environment conducive to building